Vancouver, British Columbia, Canada

 People i don't get along with as well (I'm sorry if it seems long and daunting): People who try/need to be a leader (the Alpha male).
 Passive-aggressive.
 Dishonest taxi drivers, crude, unreliable, vulgar (i.e. regularly burping loudly in public), chauvinist, drunkard/alcoholic, violent, globalist, fashionista, superficial, vane.
 Artificial people.
 Globalized people who neglect their roots/cultural heritage.
 Those who depend too much on the media for their information/watch a lot of television, ask me too many questions (i.e. interview).
 Idealists with imposing philosophies/little practical experience.
 Ignorant, superior, insecure, misinformed (and OK with it), trendy, typical, conformist, yuppie, superficial chatter, classicist, touchy, insular, irritable, macho/feminist, noisy eaters, (esp. slurping), posh.
 Fake Loudmouths.
 Pushy, creepy expats.
 People who hate immigrants (or blame them for social problems).
+People who exclude, ignore or generally feel uncomfortable with others based on cultural or religious clothing.
 Nosy, Shallow, fearful, anal-retentive, corporate, popular, greedy, distant, insincere, angry, paranoid, disloyal, robotic, dry, nervous, dull, sticklers (for the rules or overly obedient), suspicious, confusing, excessively sarcastic, dizzy, cold, rigid, tightly strung up people or those who always need to have the last word.
 Conditioned capitalists.
 People who watch/read a lot of biased news and get set in a rigid thought pattern and find it challenging to hear opposing new information.
 Basically people who don't like to be rebutted.
-I am not overtly religious, but due to recent experiences I must say I will not enjoy the company of any person showing hatred toward Muslims or people who fear Iran (especially if they are basing their opinions from the corporate news media or movies).
+I am not overtly religious, but due to recent experiences I must say I will not enjoy the company of any person showing hatred toward Muslims or people who fear Iran or its neighbours, respectively (especially if they are basing their opinions from the corporate news media or movies).
 Similarly, people who still refer to the developing nations as third world countries.
-Other incompatible types: People who worry too much, always talk about time, safety, and security, too much into business, regularly dine at Mcdonalds (and similar restaurants).
+Other incompatible types: People who worry too much, always talk about time, safety, and security, too much into business, regularly dine at McDonald's (and similar restaurants).
 Say "ignorance is bliss" instead of seeking answers, lazy MTV people, media whores and other masses of sheeple.

 Music: Beautiful, traditional, instrumental, peaceful music.
 Iranian traditional instruments (Ney, Daf, Santur, Dotar, (Saaz va Avaaz)), Japanese/Chinese traditional wind instruments.
 Tibetan, Sanskrit, and Iranian devotional music, Hindi love songs, Indian "Hindustani" classical music, (flute).
 Kurdish dengbej/halperke, older Romani manele, Nohe/Zikr and the Iranian religious trance, Zedbazi, Slow Jazz, happy Jazz, folk, oriental dance music, drums, Celtic voice, more flutes, harp, very particular African music, like Kora, Salif Keita, 1920's, 1930's music.
 Armenian duduk, Sounds of nature, Islamic nasheed, Aboriginal (flute again), romantic French music, Handel, Bach, Vivaldi, and other classical, 80's music, Electronica sub-genres like 2-step garage, breakstep, and Space buddha (and his psychedelica), fado (Amalia Rodrigues), alpha Blondie, bouzouki, Iranian bandari, mariachi, guitar of the Canary islands, Portuguese guitar, rumba flamenca, tarrantella, steel drums, mandolino, marimba, charango,, classical Napoletano, Iranian oldies, various American oldies like johnny cash & pink floyd and more.
 Film: Epic, Award winning, Sci-Fi, Fantasy, Iranian Cinema, Mafia, Documentary, Foreign, Trailer Park Boys, The Office, wikileaks, Dead Poets Society, before night falls, into the wild, oz, Dances with Wolves, Apocolypto, leaving las vegas, malcolm x, bobby, a clockwork orange, tombstone, 25th hour. basketball diaries, lean on me, braveheart, casino, catch me if you can, davandeh (the runner), once upon a time in america, godfather, goodfellas, heat, legends of the fall, lost in translation, rabbit proof fence, life of pi, mongol, no country for old men, serpico, road to perdition, scarface, rob roy, ladykillers, warrior, breaking bad, the life aquatic, butterfly effect, kingdom of heaven, submarine movies, dystopia/utopia genre, outlander, lotr, gandhi, ratatouille, blue planet, frozen planet, planet earth, human planet, national geographic, other nature programs, food programs, science programs, or anything more nostalgic from childhood (Star Trek).

 I've climbed sea rocks off Malaysia's tropical Islands.
 Riding motorbike through hilly Northern Thailand.
 Bamboo boating on the Li river.
-Climbing the East Tibetan Himalayas, running out of oxygen, food and water at 4500m and following locals on the mountain back to their village for dinner, plus much, much more...
+Climbing the East Tibetan Himalayas, running out of oxygen, food and water at 4500m and following locals on the mountain back to their village for dinner, plus much more.

-I can teach people about astropsychology, world music, cooking, the natural world, the Internet, Iran, Islam (widen the perspective).
-I like to learn many topics specific to the country I'm visiting.
+I also like to learn MANY topics specific to the country I'm visiting.